kritanjalijain/ML_from_Scratch/Day17_Projects/README.md

 User-Defined Function files
 1. `displayData.m` - Function to help visualize the dataset
-1. `sigmoid.m` - Sigmoid function
-1. `lrCostFunction.m` - Logistic regression cost function
-1. `oneVsAll.m` - Train a one-vs-all multi-class classifier
-1. `predict.m` -
+1. `predict.m` - Neural Network Prediction Function
-1. `predictOneVsAll.m` - Predict using a one-vs-all multi-class classifier

 ### How to run?
 You can run project either in `octave` or `MATLAB`.